On This Page:

 - Only the primary instructor of record can request a Moodle course.
 Requests for courses are processed through SPIRE.

 - You must have a Moodle-eligible class or classes.
 Review our eligibility information for an overview of criteria.

 - You must request a Moodle course each term that you wish to use it.
 New course requests are necessary for each subsequent new term.

 - You will receive a confirmation email when your Moodle course is ready to use.
 Wait to receive this email before opening your new course to set up your course tools or to add content.

 - For information on enrolling students, TAs, or co-instructors in a Moodle course, see Access to Moodle - Overview

-- In the SPIRE Menu, go to Faculty Home > Moodle Course Request.
+- From the SPIRE Menu, select Navigator and locate Faculty Home.
+Next select Moodle Course Request.
 The Choose a Term page opens.